Diagnosis

 Treatment

-Your child's doctor uses this information to categorize the cancer as low risk, intermediate risk or high risk.
+The healthcare team uses this information to say whether the neuroblastoma is low risk, intermediate risk or high risk.
+Neuroblastoma that is low risk or intermediate risk has a good chance for cure.
+High risk neuroblastoma can be more difficult to cure, so stronger treatments might be needed.
 What treatment or combination of treatments your child receives for neuroblastoma depends on the risk category.

 Surgery

-Surgeons use scalpels and other surgical tools to remove cancer cells.
-In children with low-risk neuroblastoma, surgery to remove the tumor may be the only treatment needed.
+During surgery for neuroblastoma, surgeons use cutting tools to remove the cancer cells.
+In children with low-risk neuroblastoma, surgery to remove the cancer may be the only treatment needed.

-Whether the tumor can be completely removed depends on its location and its size.
-Tumors that are attached to nearby vital organs — such as the lungs or the spinal cord — may be too risky to remove.
+Whether the cancer can be removed completely depends on its location and size.
+Cancers that are attached to nearby vital organs may be too risky to remove.

-In intermediate-risk and high-risk neuroblastoma, surgeons may try to remove as much of the tumor as possible.
-Other treatments, such as chemotherapy and radiation, may then be used to kill remaining cancer cells.
+In intermediate-risk and high-risk neuroblastoma, surgeons may try to remove as much of the cancer as possible.
+Other treatments, such as chemotherapy and radiation therapy, may then be used to kill remaining cancer cells.

 Chemotherapy

-Children with intermediate-risk neuroblastoma often receive a combination of chemotherapy drugs before surgery to improve the chances that the entire tumor can be removed.
+Children with intermediate-risk neuroblastoma often receive a combination of chemotherapy medicines before surgery.
+This improves the chances that the entire cancer can be removed.

-Children with high-risk neuroblastoma usually receive high doses of chemotherapy drugs to shrink the tumor and to kill any cancer cells that have spread elsewhere in the body.
-Chemotherapy is usually used before surgery and before bone marrow transplant.
+Children with high-risk neuroblastoma often receive high doses of chemotherapy medicines to shrink the cancer.
+Chemotherapy also helps kill any cancer cells that have spread to other parts in the body.
+Chemotherapy often is used before surgery and before bone marrow transplant.

 Radiation therapy